jeqcho/myharvard_qguide_scraper/README.md

 ### Combining QGuide and myHarvard for hugems.net

+[hugems.net](hugems.net) combines the course offerings on myHarvard of a semester on a year and combines that with the feedback reports on QGuide of the previous year.
+Note that hugems.net does not provide any information on courses that are spaced two years apart.
+This section describes how the data release was made for [hugems.net](hugems.net).

 The code for this section is at [src/hugems](./src/hugems).

-1. Specify the years and terms for the myharvard and qguide at `combine.py` and run it to get `hugems.csv`.
-This will match the myHarvard records with the qguide using `course_id`.
+1. Specify the years and terms for the myharvard and qguide at `combine.py` and run it to get `qguide_myharvard.csv` in the release folder.
+The CSV inner joins the myHarvard records with the qguide using `course_id`.
 2. Run`course_ratings_analysis.ipynb`.
-This will generate the graphs above and the data at `release/hugems`.
+This will generate the graphs above and the rest of the data release at `release/hugems`.
 Follow through the notebook and play around!

 # Future todo